 2. β-Substituent Effects

 A gamma effect is defined as the replacement of an H by X on the second atom (*C-C-C-H --> *C-C-C-X).
-The γ-effect is seen for virtually all X-substituents, provided the γ-carbon has an attached hydrogen.
+Significant γ-effects are seen for virtually all X-substituents, provided the γ-carbon has an attached hydrogen.
 There is a strong proximity component (syn γ-effect, γ-gauche effect), which results in a dependence on stereochemistry.
 Syn γ-effects are to low-frequency (Δδ is negative).
 The effect is largely independent of the nature of the intervening groups.
 For X = CH3, the effect is upfield by ca 6 ppm if X and *C are close in space (gauche or eclipsed).
 For acyclic systems, the γC-effect is approximately -2 ppm, reflecting the fraction of the gauche conformation.
 The γ-effect is extensively used for stereochemical assignments.
 If a γ-atom is close to a carbon in one isomer, and remote in another, then that carbon will be upfield in the first isomer, as illustrated below (for a theoretical analysis see: Kleinpeter, E.; Seidl, P. R. J. Phys.
 Org.
 Chem.
 2005, 18, 272).
 For structure identification using gamma effects see: 1, 2, 3, 4, 5, 6, 7.

 The effect is valuable for distinguishing E and Z isomers of alkenes, especially trisubstituted ones, where other techniques (such as 3JHH) are not available.
 A CH3 (or other carbon group) which is cis to a substituent will be to lower frequency (upfield) of the isomer in which the carbon substituent is cis to a hydrogen The effects are very similar across C=N double bonds.